williamkray/maubot-webhooks/README.md

 ### Troubleshooting
 Errors will be logged to the maubot log.
 Info logs are used to indicate startup and to track calls to the endpoints.

+**Debug Logging**: The bot now includes comprehensive debug logging to help you troubleshoot endpoint configuration:
+- **POST requests**: Logs the raw request payload and parsed JSON structure
+- **GET requests**: Logs all query parameters (with token redacted for security)
+- **Message formatting**: Shows the final formatted message before sending to Matrix

+This makes it much easier to understand the structure of incoming webhook data and configure your templates accordingly.

 If something goes wrong and no error message is logged to the maubot log, check the docker/maubot server output!